The 17 Best Eyeshadows for Hazel Eyes, According to Makeup Artists and Editors

 (Image credit: Getty Images)

-If you’ve ever looked into a pair of hazel eyes, we’re willing to bet you were entranced.
-The eye color is typically a combination of greens, golds, and browns and the result is mesmerizing.
-Just look to hazel-eyed celebrities like Ana de Armas, Lily Collins, and Kristen Stewart for proof of their hypnotic power.
-If accentuating your eyes is at the top of your beauty wishlist, hazel-eyed beauties can really have fun with their eyeshadow thanks to their multitude of eye colors.
+If you’ve ever stared into a pair of hazel eyes, we’re willing to bet you were entranced—they're nothing short of mesmerizing.
+Just look to hazel-eyed celebrities like Rihanna, Zendaya, and Kristen Stewart for proof of their hypnotic power.
+If accentuating your eyes is at the top of your beauty to-do list, the best eyeshadows for hazel eyes offer a wide range of color options to play with.

 What to Look For in Eyeshadows for Hazel Eyes

-It doesn't matter if you prefer liquid, powder, or cream eyeshadow—choosing the right eyeshadow colors is what’s going to make your hazel eyes pop.
-Because hazel eyes typically have a combo of green, gold, and/or brown, the best eyeshadow color depends on what color you want to highlight, Gray says.
+It doesn't matter if you prefer liquid, powder, or cream eyeshadow formulas—choosing the right eyeshadow shade is what’s going to make your hazel eyes pop.
+And because hazel eyes typically have a combo of green, gold, and/or brown in them, the best eyeshadow color depends on what color you want to highlight.

 Think back to complementary colors on the color wheel.
 Gray explains, “Colors opposite of each other on the color wheel are going to make the colors the most vivid.”
 So what are the complementary colors those with hazel eyes should pay attention to?
 Gray breaks it down: